MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-foundry-sdk.md

 ---
 lab:
-  title: Create a generative AI chat app
+    title: 'Create a generative AI chat app'
-  description: Learn how to use the OpenAI SDK and the Responses API to build a chat app that connects to a model deployed in Microsoft Foundry.
+    description: 'Learn how to use the OpenAI SDK and the Responses API to build a chat app that connects to a model deployed in Microsoft Foundry.'
     level: 300
     duration: 45
-  islab: true
-  primarytopics:
-    - Microsoft Foundry
 ---

 # Create a generative AI chat app